awsdocs/aws-iot-docs/developerguide/aws-iot-how-it-works.md

 AWS IoT Core provides the services that connect your IoT devices to the AWS Cloud so that other cloud services and applications can interact with your internet\-connected devices\.

-![\[A high-level view of AWS IoT Core\]](http://docs.aws.amazon.com/iot/latest/developerguide/images/aws_iot_data_services.png)
+![\[A high-level view of AWS IoT Core that shows the device gateway, message broker, rules engine, device shadow, and the other services it provides\]](http://docs.aws.amazon.com/iot/latest/developerguide/images/aws_iot_data_services.png)

-The message broker handles communication between your devices and AWS IoT\.
-Device communication is secured by secure protocols that use of X\.509 certificates\.
-The message broker distributes device data to devices that have subscribed to it and to other AWS IoT Core services, such as the Device Shadow service and the Rules engine\.

-The Device Shadow service maintains a device's state so that applications can communicate with a device whether the device is online or not\.
-When a device is offline, the Device Shadow service manages its data for connected applications\.
-When the device reconnects, it synchronizes its state with that of its shadow in the Device Shadow service\.

-The Rules engine connects data from the message broker to other AWS services for storage and additional processing\.
-For example, you can insert, update, or query a DynamoDB table or invoke a Lambda function based on an expression that you defined in the Rules engine\.

-AWS IoT Core secures all communications and activities by using X\.509 certificates for authentication and policies for authorization\.
+The next section describes each of the AWS IoT Core services shown in the illustration\.

 ### AWS IoT Core messaging services<a name="aws-iot-core-connect"></a>

 The AWS IoT Core connectivity services provide secure communication with the IoT devices and manage the messages that pass between them and AWS IoT\.

 **Device gateway **
 Enables devices to securely and efficiently communicate with AWS IoT\.
+Device communication is secured by secure protocols that use of X\.509 certificates\.

 **Message broker **
 Provides a secure mechanism for devices and AWS IoT applications to publish and receive messages from each other\.
 You can use either the MQTT protocol directly or MQTT over WebSocket to publish and subscribe\.
-You can use the HTTP REST interface to publish\.
-For more information, see [Device communication protocols](protocols.md)\.
+For more information about the protocols that AWS IoT supports, see [Device communication protocols](protocols.md)\.
+Devices and clients can also use the HTTP REST interface to publish data to the message broker\.
+The message broker distributes device data to devices that have subscribed to it and to other AWS IoT Core services, such as the Device Shadow service and the rules engine\.

+**AWS IoT Core for LoRaWAN**
+AWS IoT Core for LoRaWAN makes is possible to set up a private LoRaWAN network by connecting your LoRaWAN devices and gateways to AWS without the need to develop and operate a LoRaWAN Network Server \(LNS\)\.
+Messages received from LoRaWAN devices are sent to the rules engine where they can be formatted and sent to other AWS services\.

 **Rules engine **
-Provides message processing and integration with other AWS services\.
+The Rules engine connects data from the message broker to other AWS services for storage and additional processing\.
+For example, you can insert, update, or query a DynamoDB table or invoke a Lambda function based on an expression that you defined in the Rules engine\.
 You can use an SQL\-based language to select data from message payloads, and then process and send the data to other services, such as Amazon Simple Storage Service \(Amazon S3\), Amazon DynamoDB, and AWS Lambda\.
-You can also use the message broker to republish messages to other subscribers\.
+You can also create rules that republish messages to the message broker and on to other subscribers\.
 For more information, see [Rules for AWS IoT](iot-rules.md)\.

 ### AWS IoT Core control services<a name="aws-iot-core-control"></a>